kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

 So, why would you want to try an [alternative hypervisor](https://github.com/kata-containers/kata-containers/blob/main/docs/hypervisors.md)?
 There are many reasons but in general terms you may decide that some of the other hypervisors that work with Kata are more appropriate for your use-case:

   * Maybe you would like to try running a rust program?
-  * Maybe you want to run the smallest, most basic hypervisor that fulfills your needs rather than a huge “do everything” system like QEMU.
+  * Maybe you want to run the smallest, most basic hypervisor that fulfills your needs rather than a huge "do everything" system like QEMU.
   * Maybe you don’t need every possible feature?
   * Maybe you only want to create containers on a single architecture?
   * Maybe you want to be able to create containers much faster?